Ekaterina Makarova: 2013: Doubles success

-2014: Second WTA title, first Grand Slam singles semifinal
+2014: Second career singles title and Grand Slam semifinal

 Makarova began 2014 at the Sydney International, where she caused an upset by defeating fourth seed Jelena Janković in the first round.
 She lost to Carla Suárez Navarro in the next round.
 Then, she reached the fourth round of the Australian Open for the third consecutive time but lost to eventual champion Li Na.
 In the doubles event, she and Elena Vesnina reached the final, where they lost to Errani and Vinci.
 Makarova won her second title at the Pattaya Open by defeating Karolína Plíšková.
 In Dubai, she beat Alisa Kleybanova in the opening round.
 She then lost to world No. 1, Serena Williams.

 She reached the third round at Indian Wells Open where she lost to Dominika Cibulková.
 In Miami, she defeated Sara Errani in the third round but lost to Angelique Kerber in three sets in the fourth.
 Makarova lost her openers at Stuttgart and Madrid to Suarez Navarro and Caroline Wozniacki, respectively.
 In Rome, she defeated Roberta Vinci in the first round but lost to Errani in the following round.
-Makarova reached the third round at Roland-Garros where she lost to Sloane Stephens.
+Makarova reached the third round at Roland Garros where she lost to Sloane Stephens.

 During the grass court swing, Makarova defeated Francesca Schiavone and Anastasia Pavlyuchenkova to book her place in the quarterfinals at the Eastbourne International.
 She then lost to Angelique Kerber.
 Makarova's good form continued at Wimbledon, where she reached her fourth Grand Slam quarterfinal by defeating Agnieszka Radwańska in the fourth round.
 Then, she succumbed to Lucie Šafářová in straight sets.

 Makarova reached the semifinals in singles for the first time at a Premier 5 tournament, the Rogers Cup.
 On the way, she beat her doubles partner Vesnina in the second round and second seed Petra Kvitová.
 She was stopped by Agnieszka Radwańska in a close match, losing two tiebreaks.
 In doubles, she and Vesnina were beaten with difficulty in the quarterfinals by Hsieh and Peng.

 Makarova reached her first Grand Slam singles semifinal at the US Open.
 Following a win over Eugenie Bouchard in the fourth round, she defeated Victoria Azarenka in the quarterfinal, but was defeated by top seed Serena Williams; this was the only match in the tournament in which she lost at least one set.
 However, she and Elena Vesnina won the doubles championship, marking her third Grand Slam doubles title.

 In the Asian season, Makarova reached the second and third rounds in Wuhan and Beijing, respectively.
 As a result, she obtained a new highest ranking of 13.

 Her successful season in doubles qualified her for the WTA Championships.
 She was also an alternate player in singles, but did not participate in the round-robin stages.